JJTech0130/multimc-arm/index.md

+---
+placeholder: "placeholder"
+---
+---

+> ### ⚠️ This fork is no longer being updated.

+It has come to my attention that a significant amount of people are led here by Google search results.

+Thanks to the amazing work of [@theofficialgman](https://github.com/theofficialgman/), you can now download MultiMC [directly from Pi-Apps](https://github.com/Botspot/pi-apps/wiki/Apps-List#-minecraft-java-multimc5).

+---

 [![Downloads](https://img.shields.io/github/downloads/JJTech0130/multimc-arm/total?style=for-the-badge)](https://github.com/JJTech0130/multimc-arm/releases/latest) [![Travis (.com)](https://img.shields.io/travis/com/JJTech0130/multimc-arm?style=for-the-badge)](https://travis-ci.com/JJTech0130/multimc-arm)

 This repository hosts the ARM64 builds for MultiMC.
 These builds are **UNOFFICIAL!** This is *not* supported or endorsed by the MultiMC team in any way!